wenzhengjiang/xv6-labs-2020/README.md

 ### [Unix utilities](https://github.com/wenzhengjiang/xv6-labs-2020/tree/pgtbl)
 Did some warmup exercises for getting used to C and unix syscalls.

 Generally easy to complete.
-But pipes were quite interesting to play with :)
+And pipes are quite interesting to play with :)

 ### [System calls](https://github.com/wenzhengjiang/xv6-labs-2020/tree/syscall)
 Implemented two simple syscalls.